hebs87/unicorn-attractor-milestone-four/README.md

     ```

 Once the migrations are completed and the super user has been created successfully, the site should be running locally.
 To deploy the site remotely, follow the instructions in the [Deployment](#Deployment) section.

+### Media And Static Folders

+During development, my `static` and `media` folders weren't pushed to GitHub at any stage, as instructed in the Code Institute LMS lessons.
+These folders were added to my `.gitignore` file, as they are hosted in my S3 bucket for the live version of the site.

+I pushed these folders to GitHub and commented them out of the `.gitignore` file just before submitting my project, purely for the purpose of assessment.

 ## Credits